 Parker, John Bassoons

-There are 4 John Parker bassoons in the Hichwa-Rachor database.
+The Hichwa-Rachor database contains four original bassoons of John Parker.
 He worked in London from a1770 until his death in late 1814 or early 1815.
 In newspaper advertisements from 1799, he described himself as a “flute-maker,” and more flutes by Parker have survived than reed instruments.
 He was an oboist, bass singer, and bassoon player who made bassoons for the Goulding music business.
 According to The British Encyclopaedia of 1809, his bassoons were highly regarded because of their excellent intonation.

 Parker, John, 6 key bassoon; Parker1-O-Coelho